Cowboy Holiday

 Cowboy Holiday is a 1934 American Western film directed by Robert F. Hill, produced by Max Alexander and Arthur Alexander for Beacon Productions and starring Guinn "Big Boy" Williams and Richard Alexander.
+It was remade as Law and Lead (1936).

 Plot

 Buck Sawyer's friend, Sheriff Simpson, will lose his job if he doesn't catch the notorious bandit known as The Juarez Kid.
 Buck sets out to help Simpson catch the outlaw and keep his job.